Records: Man arrested after not rendering aid in fatal east Austin crash

 According to APD, the intersection was controlled by a traffic control device that was cycling properly when officers arrived at the scene.

-Court documents stated that each of the vehicles involved in the incident received significant damage.
+Court documents said each of the vehicles involved in the incident received significant damage.

 Witnesses told police they saw Brady exit his vehicle after the crash and leave the scene.
 Officers later found Brady, and he was detained by officers.
 According to records, Brady also admitted to being involved in the crash.

-The victim in the incident, later identified as Yolanda Shelby, had to be removed from her vehicle by the Austin Fire Department, according to records.
-She was then taken to an area hospital where she later died from her injuries.
+The victim in the crash, later identified as Yolanda Shelby, had to be removed from her vehicle by the Austin Fire Department, according to records.
+She was taken to the hospital where she later died from her injuries.

-Brady was charged with failure to stop and render aid in an accident involving a death—a second-degree felony.
-His bond was set at $100,000, and as of Friday, he remained in the Travis County jail.
+Brady was charged with failure to stop and render aid in an accident involving a death, a second-degree felony.
+His bond was set at $100,000.
+KXAN has reached out to his attorney for a statement.

+Anyone with information about this crash should call the Highway Investigation Tip Line at (512) 974-8111 or use the Crime Stoppers tip line at (512) 472-8477 or the Crime Stoppers app.

+This incident is being investigated as Austin’s 77th fatal crash of the year, resulting in 79 fatalities.
+The investigation is still pending.